GeorgeDeac/MultiplyBenchmark-PHP/README.md

-Testing and messing around with multiple multiplication algorithms vs the default PHP one
+Testing and messing around with multiple multiplication algorithms vs the default PHP multiply.